 It is good to understand ourselves and have some relational idea of our body proportions.
 Weaving math into a fun measuring activity will help heighten children’s learning, whether or not they understand it was actually math.
 Children will soon see themselves as capable of these measurements and the corresponding vocabulary.
 They might want to demonstrate their learning to a friend or family member, also.

-If you would like a complete guide of this set of body measurement activity, you can download a copy here:
+If you would like a complete guide of this set of body measurement activity, you can download a copy by filling out the form below.

 Hope you like all these fun measurement ideas from Carolyn.
 As a teacher specializing in curriculum and gifted education, she has a lot fun learning ideas on her blog Wise Owl Factory.
 I always get inspirations from her posts.